Landing of the Granma: Legacy

 Soon after the revolutionary forces triumphed on January 1, 1959, the cabin cruiser was transferred to Havana Bay.
 Norberto Collado Abreu, who had served as main helmsman for the 1956 voyage, received the job of guarding and preserving the yacht.

-Since 1976, the yacht has been on permanent display in a glass enclosure at the Granma Memorial adjacent to the Museum of the Revolution in Havana.
+Since 1976, the yacht has been displayed permanently in a glass enclosure at the Memorial Granma adjacent to the Museum of the Revolution in Havana.
 A portion of old Oriente Province, where the expedition made landfall, was renamed Granma Province in honor of the vessel.
 UNESCO has declared the Landing of the Granma National Park—established at the location (Playa Las Coloradas)—a World Heritage Site for its natural habitat.

-Cuba celebrates December 2 as the Day of the Cuban Armed Forces, and a replica has also been paraded at state functions to commemorate the original voyage.
-In further tribute, the official newspaper of the Central Committee of the Cuban Communist Party has been called Granma.
-The name of the vessel became an icon for Cuban communism.
+The Cuban government celebrates December 2 as the Day of the Cuban Armed Forces, and a replica has also been paraded at state functions to commemorate the original voyage.
+In further tribute, the official newspaper of the Central Committee of the Cuban Communist Party has been named Granma.
+The name of the vessel became a symbol for Cuban communism.